 William Dembski holds to theistic evolution, stating that he does not accept literal young earth creationism.
-He taught at Baylor University 1999-2005, Southern Seminary 2005-06, and since then, at Southwestern Baptist Theological Seminary.
-“William Dembski says with Jonathan Wells that ‘[e]xplanations that call on intelligent causes require no miracles but cannot be reduced to materialistic explanations’ (The Design of Life, 2008, pp. 13-14)” (Casey Luskin, “Misrepresenting the Definition of Intelligent Design,” Nov.
+He taught at Baylor University from 1999-2005, Southern Seminary in 2005-06, and since 2006 at Southwestern Baptist Theological Seminary.
+“William Dembski says with Jonathan Wells that “[e]xplanations that call on intelligent causes require no miracles but cannot be reduced to materialistic explanations’ (The Design of Life, 2008, pp. 13-14).
+(Casey Luskin, “Misrepresenting the Definition of Intelligent Design,” Nov.
 10, 2009 http://www.evolutionnews.org/2009/11/misrepresenting_the_definition.html).

-Michael Denton, author of Evolution: A Theory in Crisis, is an agnostic.
-His book Nature’s Destiny is subtitled “How the Laws of Biology Reveal Purpose in the Universe.”
-He plainly rejects supernatural creation.
-He says: “It is important to emphasize at the outset that the argument presented here is entirely consistent with the basic naturalistic assumption of modern science--that the cosmos is a seamless unity which can be comprehended ultimately in its entirety by human reason and in which all phenomena, including life and evolution and the origin of man, are ultimately explicable in terms of natural processes.
+Michael Denton is an agnostic.
+In his 1998 book Nature’s Destiny, Denton seemingly reversed the position questioning evolution that he had developed in his 1985 book Evolution: A Theory in Crisis.
+His position appears to be Deist, that God set up the laws of nature and then let them run their course.
+He says, “It is important to emphasize at the outset that the argument presented here is entirely consistent with the basic naturalistic assumption of modern science--that the cosmos is a seamless unity which can be comprehended ultimately in its entirety by human reason and in which all phenomena, including life and evolution and the origin of man, are ultimately explicable in terms of natural processes.
 This is an assumption which is entirely opposed to that of the so-called ‘special creationist school’” (Denton, Nature’s Destiny, p. xvii).

 Scott Hahn, co-author of Answering the New Atheism, is a Roman Catholic apologist and a theistic evolutionist.